-Cap-Ferrat is one of the most emblematic enclaves in the south of France.
-Since the days when Belgium’s King Leopold II visited the still unknown peninsula to today, the area continues to captivate us with visions of idyllic Mediterranean landscapes, sunbathed and cooled by blue waters and gentle breezes at the famous Grand Hotel Du Cap Ferrat.
+Cap Ferrat is one of the most emblematic enclaves in the south of France.
+Since the days when Belgium’s King Leopold II visited the still unknown peninsula to the present time, the area continues to haunt us with visions of idyllic Mediterranean landscapes, sunbathed and cooled by blue waters and gentle breezes.